 Numerous references to the PCT Applicant's Guide are also included in the book, providing the reader with additional information.

 The Cross-Referenced Patent Cooperation Treaty is structured as follows:

 1. The text of the Articles and Rules of the PCT is reproduced in its entirety.

 2. References to Articles and Rules have been inserted in a column adjacent to the text of the PCT.
 To show which item in a sentence of the law the reference is related to, the particular part of that sentence is printed in bold.

 3. References have been inserted to related Articles and Rules at the beginning of each Article and Rule or, if appropriate, at the beginning of a subsection of an Article or Rule.

 4. Summaries of the contents of the references are included to help the reader to quickly determine the relevance of the article or rule.

 The majority of the references in this book are to the PCT.
 However, because the European Patent Office (EPO) can act under the PCT as a receiving Office, International Searching Authority, Supplementary International Searching Authority, International Preliminary Examining Authority in the international phase and as a designated Office and elected Office in the regional phase:

-Annex 1 gives a comprehensive Overview of the PCT Proceedings, followed by Annex 2 detailing the Main Procedure Steps of the PCT.
-An up-to-date Overview of the Fees and Actions is presented in Annex 3.
-In addition, there are annexes with a list of PCT States, Paris Convention States and WTO Members.
-In Annex 5 the PCT Reservations, Declarations, Notifications and Incompatibilities are given.
-Last but not least, an Index to the PCT Articles and Rules is followed by an annex with a selection of Practical Advices as published in the PCT Newsletter
+Annex 1 gives a comprehensive Overview of the PCT Proceedings, followed by an annex detailing the Main Procedure Steps of the PCT.
+An up-to-date overview of the Fees and Actions is presented in Annex 3.
+In addition, there are annexes with a list of PCT States, Paris Convention States and WTO Members followed by a list of PCT Reservations, Declarations, Notifications and Incompatibilities.
+The Index to the PCT Articles and Rules is followed by an annex with a selection of Practical Advices as published in the PCT Newsletter